 Pet Fire Safety Day

-Stories like this are surprisingly very common, but there are a few things you can do to prevent a home fire being set by your unsuspecting pet.
-We know that there may be other precautions for you to take and we want you to take all of them if it means keeping you, your pets, and homes safe!
+Stories like this are surprisingly prevalent, but there are a few things you can do to prevent a home fire from being set by your unsuspecting pet.
+We know that there may be other precautions for you to take, and we want you to take all of them if it means keeping you, your pets, and your homes safe!
 These are just a few that we want to highlight today:

 1. Make sure all entries to your kitchen are closed or blocked off with a baby gate or pen that your pets cannot jump over.
-If you aren't sure you did it right, we know a wonderful company who has representatives in many states across the country who you can call and set this up for you, Baby Safe Homes. - Yes, they pet proof too and are taking ALL of the precautions during COVID-19.
+If you aren't sure you did it right, we know a wonderful company with representatives in many states across the country who you can call and set this up for you, Baby Safe Homes. - Yes, they pet-proof too and are taking ALL of the precautions during COVID-19.
 Click on their link and go to Locations to see if they have a representative near you.

 2. Never leave food or toys on your stove that a pet may be attracted to and try to reach.

-3. Remove stove knobs to prevent it being turned on accidentally.
+3. Remove stove knobs to prevent them from being turned on accidentally.

 4. Never leave unattended candles burning in your home.

-These are a few of the most important tips on preventing a pet related or pet caused fire in or outside of your home.
-Most of us have to leave our pets alone while we are at work or out, but just be careful and be sure you are keeping both your pet and home safe while you are away.
+These are a few of the most important tips on preventing a pet-related or pet caused a fire in or outside of your home.
+Most of us have to leave our pets alone while we are at work or out, but be careful and be sure you are keeping both your pet and home safe while you are away.